A member of the Oregon Golf Association

 Our mission is to grow participation and passion for the sport, while upholding the integrity and traditions of the game.
 Obtaining a USGA handicap makes the game more enjoyable, equitable, and every golfer has an understanding of their potential ability.
 We will work hard to provide a framework for our membership to have fun through learning more about the game of golf.

 We have scheduled weekday games (on Tuesdays) and flighted competitions on weekends.
-We will do out part to promote and encourage as much participation as possible, while adhering to the rules of golf.
+We will do our part to promote and encourage as much participation as possible, while adhering to the rules of golf.

 Indian Creek Men's Golf Association